 Easements - An abstract of title will need to be performed to determine all easements that may exist.
 Easements known are for utility.

-Restrictions - Contact agent for a copy of any restrictions.
+Restrictions - Contact agent for a copy of restrictions if any.

 Showings - By appointment only.
 If applicable, buyers who are represented by an agent/broker must have its agent/broker present at all showings.